D9fal/PP1-Sanitz-clinic/README.md

 ### Device Testing

 - The responsiveness test was conducted on iphone 12, thinkpad, desktop samsung 8, ipad and the results are satisfying.

+## Friends and Family User Testing

+the site and documentation were reviewed by Friends and family members to point out any bugs and/or user experience issues.

+## Bugs

+During the programming, errors and bugs were dealt with as it progress. google chrome dev tool "inspect" was used.
+We are planning to design a serie of test for the website.

 ## Teshnologies Used